*

 Just you fare le well

-Always wished the best for you
+I always wished the best for you

-Sometimes it got hard to tell
+But sometimes it got hard to tell

 There’s a train steaming off up in to those hills